Machine learning methods for finite population parameter estimation in survey sampling: INVERSE PROBABILITY WEIGHTING FOR THE TREATMENT OF UNIT NONRESPONSE

-\section{Inverse probability weighting for the treatment of unit nonresponse}
+\section{INVERSE PROBABILITY WEIGHTING FOR THE TREATMENT OF UNIT NONRESPONSE}

-Unit nonresponse in surveys (see Table~\eqref{Tab:nonreponses}) is typically handled through weight adjustment.
-Response propensities are estimated using auxiliary information available for both respondents and nonrespondents, and the initial design weights $w_k=1/\pi_k$ are modified accordingly to produce a single set of nonresponse-adjusted weights.
-These adjusted weights are then applied uniformly to all survey variables $Y_1,\ldots,Y_p$.
-This variable-agnostic approach is a defining feature of survey weighting and ensures both internal and external consistency across estimates.
-External consistency means that estimates remain coherent across levels of aggregation; for example, the sum of estimated totals for subpopulations equals the estimated total for the full population.
-Internal consistency means that known relationships between variables are preserved at the estimation stage; for example, if $y_1+y_2=y_3$, then the corresponding estimated totals satisfy the same identity.
+Unit nonresponse in surveys (see Table~\ref{Tab:nonreponses}) is typically handled through weight adjustment.
+Response propensities are estimated using auxiliary information available for both respondents and nonrespondents, and the initial design weights $w_k=1/\pi_k$ are modified to produce a single set of nonresponse-adjusted weights.
+These weights are then applied uniformly to all survey variables $Y_1,\ldots,Y_p$.
+This variable-agnostic approach is a defining feature of survey weighting: it preserves coherence across levels of aggregation and maintains known relationships among survey variables at the estimation stage.
 See, for example, \cite{haziza2017construction}.\\

 In this section, we focus exclusively on unit nonresponse and ignore item nonresponse.
 Thus, for a given sampled unit, either all survey variables $Y_1,\ldots,Y_p$ are observed (respondents) or none of them is observed (nonrespondents).
 In what follows, we consider a generic survey variable $y$ and focus on estimating its population mean $\mu = N^{-1}\sum_{k \in U} y_k$.
 Let $r_k$ denote the unit response indicator, where $r_k=1$ if unit $k$ responds to the survey and $r_k=0$ otherwise.
-We assume that unit nonresponse is missing at random (MAR).
-Let $ p(\mathbf{x}_k)=\Pr(r_k=1\mid \mathbf{x}_k) $ denote the response probability associated with unit $k$.
-In addition, we assume that, conditional on $\mathbf{x}_k$, the response indicators $\{r_k : k\in U\}$ are independent across units, with
+We assume that unit nonresponse is missing at random (MAR), that is, $\Pr(r_k=1\mid y_k,\mathbf{x}_k)=\Pr(r_k=1\mid \mathbf{x}_k)=p(\mathbf{x}_k)$.
+In addition, we assume that, conditional on the auxiliary variables, the response indicators $\{r_k : k\in U\}$ are independent across units, with

-Finally, we assume a positivity condition, namely that $ 0 < p(\mathbf{x}_k) \le 1 $ for all $k\in U.$ This condition ensures that every unit in the population has a strictly positive probability of response given its auxiliary characteristics.
-While positivity is standard in the analysis of inverse probability weighted estimators, it is virtually always violated in practice to some extent, as most surveys contain a (typically small) fraction of so-called hardcore nonrespondents whose probability of response is effectively zero.
+Finally, for the theoretical results, we assume a positivity condition: there exists a constant $\delta>0$ such that $p(\mathbf{x}_k)\ge \delta$ for all $k\in U$.
+This condition rules out arbitrarily small response probabilities and ensures that the inverse probability weights remain stable.
+In practice, positivity is an idealization, as most surveys contain a small fraction of so-called hardcore nonrespondents whose probability of response is effectively zero.

-\subsection{The oracle IPW estimator}
+\subsection{THE ORACLE IPW ESTIMATOR}

 Assume for now that $p(\mathbf{x}_k)$ is known for all $k\in U$.
 The oracle inverse probability weighted (IPW) estimator of the population mean $\mu$ is

 where $S_r=\{k\in S: r_k=1\}$ denotes the set of responding units.
 Estimator~\eqref{eq:oracle_IPW_mean} is the classical double expansion estimator encountered in two-phase sampling (e.g., \cite{sarndal1992model} Chapter~9): the first phase corresponds to the sample selection (with expansion weight $w_k=1/\pi_k$), while unit nonresponse can be viewed as a second-phase selection mechanism acting on $S$, with second-phase expansion factor $1/p(\mathbf{x}_k)$.\\